Auto Body Technology (ABODY)

 Auto Body Technicians are specialists in repairing or replacing damaged portions of automobile bodies and frames.
 They also restore, paint, and/or refinish complete automobiles.

-Green River Community College offers a two-year Associate in Applied Science degree program that is certified by the National Automotive Technicians Education Foundation (NATEF).
+Green River College offers a two-year Associate in Applied Science degree program that is certified by the National Automotive Technicians Education Foundation (NATEF).
 This program trains students for immediate employment in the industry and could help them proceed into management and/or ownership of an auto body repair facility.

 Graduates of the program will achieve competencies set forth by NATEF, the Inter-Industry Conference on Auto Collision Repair (I-CAR), the National Institute for Automotive Excellence (ASE), and related education in the fields of leadership, human relations, and communication.